-This is where back-testing the strategy comes as an essential tool for estimation of performance of the designed hypothesis based on historical data.
+This is where back-testing the strategy comes as an essential tool for estimation of the performance of the designed hypothesis based on historical data.
 A strategy can be considered to be good if the backtest results and performance statistics back the hypothesis.

-Hence, it is important to choose historical data with sufficient number of data points.
-This is to create sufficient number of sample trades (at least 100+ trades) covering various market scenarios (bullish, bearish etc.).
+Hence, it is important to choose historical data with a sufficient number of data points.
+This is to create a sufficient number of sample trades (at least 100+ trades) covering various market scenarios (bullish, bearish etc.).
 Ensure that you make provision for brokerage and slippage costs as well.
 This will get you more realistic results but you might still have to make some approximations while backtesting.
 For instance, while backtesting quoting strategies it is difficult to figure out when you get a fill.
 So, the common practice is to assume that the positions get filled with the last traded price.

 What kind of tools should you go for, while backtesting?

-Since backtesting for algorithmic trading strategies involves huge amount of data, especially if you are going to use tick by tick data.
+Since backtesting for algorithmic trading strategies involves a huge amount of data, especially if you are going to use tick by tick data.
 So, you should go for tools which can handle such mammoth load of data.

 R or MATLAB?